sul-dlss/rialto-airflow/README.md

 2. If it doesn't exist, create a connection by clicking the + button.
 3. The connection info is below (skip the quotes, they just denote the value to enter):

-connection id: "google_cloud_default"
+connection id: "google_cloud_default" # must match what is in docker compose.yaml for AIRFLOW_VAR_GOOGLE_CONNECTION
 connection type: "Google Cloud"
-description: # something useful, e.g. "Google Drive connection" project id: # the exact ID of the google project in GCP from step 1 in the GCP Setup, e.g. "sul-airflow" keyfile path: # this is the path to the JSON file you downloaded in step 3 in the GCP Setup.
+description: # something useful, e.g. "Google Drive connection" project id: # the exact ID of the google project in GCP from step 1 in the GCP Setup, e.g. "sul-rialto" keyfile path: # this is the path to the JSON file you downloaded in step 3 in the GCP Setup.
 It needs to be put on the VM/docker image and this is the full path to it keyfile JSON: # alternatively, you can paste in the full contents of the JSON here instead of putting the file on the VM/docker image...but if you use this approach and later come back to edit the connection, you will need to re-paste the JSON before saving again credential configuration file: # leave blank